bitfireAT/webdav-push/content.md

 Clients can specify an expiration date-time when they register a subscription.

-A server should take the expiration specified by a client into consideration, but may impose its own (often stricter) expiration rules, for instance to keep their database clean or because the client has specified an implausible late expiration.
-Servers _should_ keep registered subscriptions for at least a week.
+A server SHOULD take the expiration specified by a client into consideration, but MAY impose its own (often stricter) expiration rules, for instance to keep their database clean or because the client has specified an implausible late expiration.
+Servers SHOULD keep registered subscriptions for at least a week.

 Clients should refresh their registrations regularly because they can't rely on servers to keep their subscriptions until the client-specified expiration date.
-Clients _should_ update subscription registrations at least every few days (significantly more often than weekly).
+Clients SHOULD update subscription registrations at least every few days (significantly more often than weekly).

 Expired subscriptions should be cleaned up on both server and client side and not be used anymore as chances are high that using such subscriptions will cause errors.